 Tom Clancy’s The Division 2 (Xbox One, PS4, PC)

-You can play the majority of Tom Clancy’s The Division 2 by yourself, but that real way to play the game is to invite three of your closest friends and brave the toughest missions together.
+You can play the majority of Tom Clancy’s The Division 2 by yourself, but the real way to play the game is to invite three of your closest friends and brave the toughest missions together.
 Enemy scaling means that you’ll face tougher challenges, but with allies by your side to revive you if you go down, you’ll still be ready to brave the apocalypse and save the United States from total collapse.

 Alongside the campaign, side missions, and endgame content, The Division 2 brings back the Dark Zone player-versus-player area.
 Long wolves might encounter trouble, but with someone watching your back as you search for the game’s best loot, you can survive and show other players what you’re made of.